skmp/reicast.com/_posts/2019-04-16-we-love-redream.markdown

 We think every developer has full rights to run his project as he sees fit.

-We think that friendly competition and colaboration is fun.
+We think that friendly competition and collaboration is fun.

 We want to see BSing stopped.